 Yes, I have watched her Onederful video and frankly speaking, I don’t get it.
 It getting clearer that Teresa Kok should not have done up the video in the first place.

 Firstly it was not funny and somehow lacked the creative touch.
 For those who may not understand the language, the acting seemed overboard too.
 Issues raised was not new and it was tiring to see the same old horse beaten to death.
 Even Namewee was funnier and made more sense.

 Secondly knowing that there are too many emotional people around when it comes to race and religion in this country, she should have focused on something more related to the occasion – Chinese New Year.
-With too many dry leaves on ground, all it needs is small spark and you will end up with an uncontrolled forest fire.
+With too many dry leaves on the ground, all it needs is a small spark and you will end up with an uncontrolled forest fire.

 After all, we are still plenty of immature people in this country, right?